dulalsaurab/dulalsaurab.github.io/_posts/2025-04-04-a-dark-corner.md

 But why is this so lucid?
 So real?
 Dreams aren’t like this.

-I’ve had thousands of dreams in my life, and not a single one felt anything like this.
+I’ve had thousands of dreams in my life, and none of them felt anything like this.

 Am I lucid dreaming?

 Is this sleep paralysis?

 I tried to scream—I did—but something felt different.